meilisearch/specifications/text/0029-indexing-ndjson.md

 ### II.
 Motivation

 Currently, the engine only accepts JSON format as a data source.
 We want to give users the possibility of another simple data format to use.
-Thus, give them more versatility at the data source choices for the indexation step.
+Thus, give them more versatility at the data source choices for the indexing step.

 Writing performance is also a motivation since JSON Lines data parsing is less CPU and memory-intensive than parsing standard JSON.
 When new lines represent separate entries it makes the NDJSON data streamable, thus, more suited for indexing a consequent data set.